mbrethes/gba-css/README.md

 might have to modify the makefile a bit to get it to compile - locations of tools and so on, you know...

-The demo sourcecode is provided under GPL, by the way.

 You will end up with a main.bin file.
 This is the demo file.
 Load it using a MBV2 cable, and enjoy (well, I know, it's a pretty lame demo).